K. Pathmanabha: EPRLF

 Pathmanabha and other members, including Douglas Devananda, Varatharaja Perumal and Suresh Premachandran, left the EROS in 1981 and formed their own militant group which would come to be known as the Eelam People's Revolutionary Liberation Front (EPRLF).
 Pathmanabha moved to Kodambakam, Madras, India in 1981 to establish the new group.

 In December 1986 the rival Liberation Tigers of Tamil Eelam (LTTE) attacked the EPRLF in Sri Lanka, inflicting a heavy losses and killing Gaffoor, the EPRLF's military commander.
 Many EPRLF cadres were killed or taken prisoner and EPRLF camps and weapons were seized by the LTTE.
 Devananda was blamed for the debacle.
 The LTTE's animosity against the EPRLF, which it considered to be pro-India, increased following the outbreak of fighting between the LTTE and the Indian Peace Keeping Force (IPKF), a military unit in the Sri Lankan civil war, in October 1987.
 The LTTE called for a boycott of the 1988 North Eastern Provincial Council election, stating that anyone who contested would be labelled a traitor and punished.
 The EPRLF nevertheless contested and, with the connivance of the IPKF, secured 41 of the 71 seats on the North Eastern Provincial Council.
 Varatharaja Perumal became the first (and only) Chief Minister of North Eastern Province.
 On 1 March 1990, just as the IPKF were preparing to withdraw from Sri Lanka, Perumal moved a motion in the North Eastern Provincial Council declaring an independent Eelam.
 Fearful of the consequences once the IPKF had pulled out, the EPRLF leadership fled to India.
 On 11 March 1990 Pathmanabha was flown from Trincomalee to Bhubaneswar in an Indian military aircraft.
 President Ranasinghe Premadasa imposed direct rule on the North Eastern province on 25 March 1990.

+Death

 On the evening of 19 June 1990 the EPRLF central committee were meeting at a flat at the Zachria Colony in Kodambakam.
 At around 7pm gunmen broke into the flat and started firing.
 Eight people including Pathmanabha, Member of Parliament G. Yogasangari and provincial minister P. Kirubakaran were killed.
 Five EPRLF cadres waiting outside the block of flats were also killed.
 The killings was blamed on the rival rebel group LTTE.